 The correspondence about Pound in the TLS was partly sparked by the following remarks: "Since the first appearance in 1911 of Ezra Pound's completely bogus "poetic version" of The Seafarer - from the Anglo-Saxon - there has existed a growing and increasingly trendy body of opinion which holds that even a rudimentary understanding of the source language is quite unnecessary when "translating" a poem .... but without a comprehensive understanding of the original language [a translator-poet] is quite simply on a creative frolic of his own.
 In Pound's case, he had virtually no understanding of Anglo-Saxon, beyond what he picked up from a remarkably careless reading of a dictionary; and even less perception of the poem's fundamental significance.
 His much-admired "version" is little more than the unacknowledged mangling of an earlier translation, published in 1902 by Lola La Motte Iddings - who actually did have an admirably clear understanding of what the poem was about.
 Pound's "version" succeeded in obliterating the underlying sense of the original for at least fifty years."

-This was followed by a letter from Dr Chris Jones, of St Andrews University, which I've had cold feet about reproducing in full, but which can be seen here.
+This was followed by a letter from Dr Chris Jones, of St Andrews University, which I've had cold feet about reproducing in full.
 Not that I suppose many people, other than myself, are especially interested.
 However, I'll give the gist of it, accurately, which shouldn't break any rules.

 Jones asserted that: Pound studied "Old English" intensively for three terms at Hamilton College.
 He was his Professor's pride.
 F.C.Robinson marshalled the facts 25 years ago.
 There is no evidence Pound knew the Iddings translation.
 Pound's Seafarer "sets sail from knowledge, not from ignorance".